Community Grant Awards

 Keep up the good work!

-Should you be interested in applying for an award following our 2025 fundraising activities, please confirm your eligibility prior to downloading and completing an application form.
+Should you be interested in applying for an award following our 2026 fundraising activities, please revisit the website at the beginning of October this year to confirm eligibility and download an application pack.
+Please be aware that successful donations will be made in March 2027.